Juanjoarlandis/TFG_USECASES_VC/seguridad-social-web/backend/README.md

 ---

 **Thank you for using Verifier Backend!**
-Feel free to open issues or pull requests for improvements, bug fixes, or suggestions.
+Feel free to open issues or submit pull requests for improvements, bug fixes, or feature suggestions.

+---